stuarthayhurst/endless-snow-plugin/README.md

 ## Datapack:
   - Optionally, the winter world datapack can be used
-    - It adds a new 'winter' world preset that only includes snowy biomes
+    - It adds `winter-base` and `winter-full` world presets that only include snowy biomes
   - The plugin works without the datapack, this is only for optional world generation
   - It must be installed _before_ world generation, and used as the world preset
     - For servers, set `level-type` to `winter-base` or `winter-full` in `server.properties`